mmbmf1/mmbmf1/posts/docker-postgresql-setup.md

 ## Benefits

-- Team consistency - Same setup everywhere
+- **Team consistency** - Same setup everywhere.
+Everyone runs the same PostgreSQL version with identical configuration, eliminating "works on my machine" issues.
-- Easy cleanup - Reset with one command
+- **Easy cleanup** - Reset with one command.
+When you need a fresh database, just remove the volume and restart.
+No manual cleanup of system files needed.
-- No system conflicts - Isolated container
+- **No system conflicts** - Isolated container.
+Your Docker PostgreSQL instance won't interfere with any system-level PostgreSQL installations or other services.
-- Quick setup - One command to start
+- **Quick setup** - One command to start.
+New team members can be up and running in seconds, not minutes or hours.

 Next: [database-initialization-scripts.md](./database-initialization-scripts.md) | [docker-data-persistence.md](./docker-data-persistence.md) | [postgresql-connection-pooling.md](./postgresql-connection-pooling.md)